SeansC12/marvote/marvote-backend/README.md

 - [X] Proper logging framework, using zap
 - [ ] `UPDATE` a character
 - [X] `DELETE` a character
-- [ ] Vote a character
+- [X] Vote a character
-- [ ] Tally the votes against the characters
+- [X] Tally the votes against the characters, based on the get all endpoint

 ## List of endpoints